dpasca/TinyAIDriver/README.md

 ## Controls

-- UI sliders to control simulation parameters
-- Toggle training/playing modes
-- Adjust neural network parameters
-- View real-time statistics
+The user interaction is limited to tweaking the GUI controls.
+It's safe to play and see.

 ## Project Structure

+- `TinyFreeway/`: Self-driving AI implementation and simulation
 - `Common/`: Core utilities for SDL2, OpenGL, and ImGui integration
-- `TinyFreeway/`: Self-driving AI implementation and simulation
-- `_externals/`: External dependencies (SDL2, ImGui, GLM, fmt)
+- `_externals/`: External dependencies

+## External Dependencies

+Graphic display and user interface are implemented using the following libraries:
+- `SDL2`
+- `ImGui`
+- `GLM`
+- `fmt`

 ## License